Our goal is to find treatment for Nemaline Myopathy by funding targeted research and support studies that pave the way for regulatory approval.

 Exploring the Potential of Mavacamten as a Treatment for Nemaline Myopathy

-In a previous AFBS-funded study, the team discovered that the conformation of myosin heads was abnormal in isolated muscle fibers from NM patients with NEB and ACTA1 mutations.
+Drs.
+Ochala and Laitila at the University of Copenhagen, Denmark, discovered that the conformation of myosin heads was abnormal in isolated muscle fibers from NM patients with NEB mutations.
 This dysregulated state of myosin is known to consume five times more energy (ATP) than normal and is thus likely to negatively affect muscle metabolism.
-Adding a small compound, Mavacamten, targeting the altered myosin heads conformation was able to decrease the energy consumption to normal levels.
+The researchers tested a recently FDA-approved drug, Mavacamten, targeting the altered myosin heads conformation and were able to decrease the energy consumption to normal levels.

 Dr. Jenni Laitila and Dr. Julien Ochala